cyberbotics/webots/docs/guide/general-faq.md

 Report the bug on [GitHub issues of the Webots main repository](https://github.com/cyberbotics/webots/issues/new/choose).

-Please make sure the issue comes really from Webots and give us simple and precise instructions to reproduce the issue.
+Please make sure the issue comes really from Webots and give us simple and precise instructions to reproduce it.

 ### Webots Crashes at Startup, What Can I Do?